 The term media arts applies to all forms of time-related or interactive art works that are created by the recording of sounds, visual images, or use new technologies.
 These art works are creative expressions and encompass the fields of film, audio, video and computer, digital, and electronic art.

-It is exhibited everywhere from art galleries to movie theatres, on the web, in public space and even on cell phones.
+It is exhibited everywhere from art galleries to movie theatres, on the web and in public space.
 As technology progresses, artists are eager to use new tools to reflect the world around them.
-Even Salvador Dali, who is best known as a surrealist painter, experimented in film in the early part of the 20th century.
 In the 1960’s, video technology was introduced and since then media art has grown to include digital and electronic media.
 Independent means that the artist initiates and is the driving force behind the work and maintains complete creative control over the work.